Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Acknowledgements.md

 ## Acknowledgements
-We would like sincerely thank for partial support from University Illinois MRL lab.
+We would like to acknowledge partial support from University of Illinois Material Research Laboratory (MRL).